-What health problems are the most common, costly, and preventable in our nation and other industrialized countries?
+What illnesses are the most common, costly, and preventable in our nation and other industrialized countries?

-And the World Health Organization says it’s the same elsewhere in the world.
+And the World Health Organization says it’s the same elsewhere in the developed world.

 Chronic Disease Risk Factors